Hang gliding 1990 to 1993 part 2

 Eventually I donated the rig to a hang gliding and paragliding school.

 Two years after building the full simulator I went back to college.
 My final year project was a feasibility study of using flight simulators to teach collision avoidance to hang glider and paraglider pilots.
-I drew on a document detailing a symposium of flight simulator technology held the previous year, chaired by NASA aeronautical engineer and hang glider pilot Seth B. Anderson.
+I drew on a document detailing a symposium of flight simulator technology held the previous year, chaired by Seth B. Anderson.

 Flight simulators can only teach so much, however.